 2600.4 Form HCFA-25F, Medicaid Program Budget Report - Price Factors. -- Complete this form in its entirety for each quarterly submission.

----- are defined in §2601.A.
+A. Line Headings for Lines 1 - 25. -- The medical services listed in lines 1 - 25 are defined in §2601.A.
 Make entries for each service for which estimates are reported on Form HCFA-25D.

 B. Column Headings for Columns A, B and C, Lines 1 to 25. -- Enter, by type of service, the cost per unit of service assumed in preparing the Medical Assistance Payment estimates reported on Form HCFA-25D.
+Enter the cost per unit for each of the three fiscal years.
 (See §2602 for designation of fiscal years to report.)
 Entries must reflect the estimated cost per unit of Medical Assistance Payments computable for Federal funding, reported to the nearest cent, for each unit of service identified in Column D.

 Column D -- Identify the units of service for which unit costs are reported in Columns A, B, and C. While the following table lists the preferred unit for each service, you have the option of reporting by any unit employed in your forecasting systems.
 Regardless of the service unit selected, identify it in Column D or in the Narrative section.